Informed Dynamic Scheduling for QLDPC Codes

+As discussed in Section \ref{PRE:trapping}, the presence of trapping sets in quantum codes adversely affects the performance of the original sBP.
+Although using IDS instead can mitigate the impact of trapping sets on classical codes, its effectiveness on quantum codes is limited due to the absence of distinct prior information.
+In classical codes, the distinct prior information provide biased and accurate updates on edges from the first iteration.
+For example, the residual of variable node $r(v_j)$, computed from its distinct prior LLR $L^{0}_{v_j}$, can be used to assist the decoder in identifying the reliability of edge messages and adjust the update priority accordingly \cite{DYNAMIC_SELECTION, TABU, RELIABLE_METRIC}.
+However, this assistance design is limited when considering syndrome-based IDS on QLDPC codes since the identical prior LLR is assigned for all variable nodes as described in Section \ref{secBP}.

-However, this assistance design is limited when considering sRBP on QLDPC codes since the identical prior LLR is assigned for every variable node as described in Section \ref{secBP}.
-Additionally, QLDPC codes are often regular, defined in \cite{CLDPC} as the parity-check matrix having a constant row weight and a constant column weight, which are not necessarily equal.
+Furthermore, QLDPC codes are often regular, defined in \cite{CLDPC} as the parity-check matrix having a constant row weight and a constant column weight.
 Here, weight refers to the number of non-zero positions in a row or column.
-This regularity of QLDPC codes, due to construction limitation introduced in Section \ref{PRE:quantum}, coupled with identical prior LLR assignments, results in an equal residual in many edges.
+This regularity of QLDPC codes, due to construction constraints introduced in Section \ref{PRE:quantum}, coupled with identical prior LLR assignments, results in an equal residual in many edges.